malexisw/NoiseMix/README.md

 # NoiseMix

+## Description

-This project is a relax app where you can listen to some noises.
+Noisemix is a relaxation app where the user choose which noise he want to listen and relax.

-This was created with angular
+## Techno

+AngularJS Javascript HTML5 CSS Sass Typescript Scss

+## Tools

+Visual Studio Code Font Awesome